efarraro/krumit/_items/MisfitMask.md

 ---

 EN_name: "Misfit's Mask"
-EN_description: "Use to gain stealth (outside of battle)"
+EN_description: "Gain stealth (outside of battle)"
 EN_flavor: "Something about this mask is exhausting to look at.
 It's as though your gaze just slides off it. "
 tile_id: MisfitMask
 cost: 2